Find Cheap Homeowners Insurance Quotes in Your Area

-Dwelling insurance, also known as dwelling coverage or Coverage A, is the portion of your homeowners policy that covers the costs to repair or rebuild your home after it's damaged by a covered peril, such as fire.
-Dwelling coverage includes all of your home's attached structures, such as its garage or a porch, as well as built-in appliances, such as a water heater, should they suffer damage with your home.
+Dwelling insurance, also known as dwelling coverage or Coverage A, is the portion of your homeowners policy that covers repairing or rebuilding your home after it's damaged by a covered peril, such as fire.
+Dwelling coverage includes all attached structures, such as a garage or porch, as well as built-in appliances, such as a water heater, should they suffer damage with your home.

 What Does Dwelling Mean?

 If you own a condo, parts of your dwelling are shared with other owners.
-You'll need to review your condominium association's master insurance policy to determine which parts of the dwelling are your personal responsibility to insure, and which parts fall under the master policy.
-Make sure to get a full list of the property that falls under your responsibility to insure and submit that list when purchasing homeowners insurance.
+You'll need to review your condominium association's master insurance policy to determine which parts of the dwelling are your responsibility to insure and which parts fall under the master policy.
+Make sure to get a full list of what falls under your responsibility to insure and submit it when purchasing homeowners insurance.

 What Does Dwelling Insurance Cover?

 Dwelling coverage can vary between insurance policies and regions, so you should check your personal policy's declaration page to determine what your coverage is.
-However, most homeowners insurance policies cover the following perils under dwelling coverage:
+Most homeowners insurance policies cover the following perils under dwelling coverage: